Brooks Dyad vs Ghost

 - The Dyad has a 10mm drop.
-Compared to 12mm on the Ghost (Thank you for the correction Skinny27).
+Compared to 11mm on the Ghost.

 - The Soles of these shoes are very different.
 As you will see in the images below.

 In 2017, Brooks represented 25% of the running shoes sold in the United States.
-So there is no question that the brand has a great reputation for running shoes.
-And with both of the tow models in their 10+ iteration, they have had some time to get them right.
-Each feeling as if they were designed with a purpose.
-So let’s get to the more in depth breakdown, comparing Brooks Dyad vs Ghost.
+So, there is no question that the brand has a great reputation for running shoes.
+And with both of the two models in their 10+ iteration, they have had some time to get them right.
+Each feels as if it were designed with a purpose.
+So, let’s get to the more in-depth breakdown, comparing Brooks Dyad vs Ghost.

-Putting on the Brook Dyad and there are a couple things you will notice.
+Putting on the Brooks Dyad, and there are a couple of things you will notice.
 The first thing is that they are heavy.
-At 11.6oz these may be the heaviest “running” shoes in the brooks lineup.
-And that for their standard sizing, they are incredibly generous on space.
-Both in the midfoot and toe box.
+At 11.6oz, these may be the heaviest “running” shoes in the Brooks lineup.
+And for their standard sizing, they are incredibly generous on space, both in the midfoot and toe box.
 I’d guess to say they run ½ – ⅔ large.
 But this is intentional as Brooks says they are supposed to be roomy.
-This is also meant to help accommodate the addition of insoles / orthotics.
+This is also meant to help accommodate the addition of insoles/orthotics.

 The arch in the Dyads is high and supportive, perfect for people with a high arch.
-If you have a low arch you may find them a little rigid.
+If you have a low arch, you may find them a little rigid.
 You will also notice this arch support while running.
-While Brooks says these are a neutral running shoe, they do provide more inward roll support than most neutral running shoes.
-And would be good for runners with fallen / collapsed arches or that are flatfooted.
+While Brooks says these are neutral running shoes, they do provide more inward roll support than most neutral running shoes.
+And they would be good for runners with fallen/collapsed arches or that are flat-footed.

 All notes aside, the Dyads are really comfortable shoes.
-Just walking in them I could tell that there was a lot of cushion in the right places.
-They don’t feel fast, they feel plush.
-The added arch support transfers to the ground and they feel stable for how tall and plush they are.
-Overall they were very comfortable to run in but I can’t say there was anything that stood out to me performance wise.
-To me they worked as runners but shined for walking and as recovery shoes.
-I could see these being great if you are suffering from plantar fasciitis.
-Or any other food conditions.
+Just walking in them, I could tell that there was a lot of cushion in the right places.
+They don’t feel fast; they feel plush.
+The added arch support transfers to the ground, and they feel stable for how tall and plush they are.
+Overall, they were very comfortable to run in, but I can’t say there was anything that stood out to me performance-wise.
+To me, they worked as runners but shined for walking and as recovery shoes.
+I could see these being great if you are suffering from plantar fasciitis or any other foot conditions.

 The Ghost’s arch support is mild but there.
-I have a low to medium arch and I found it to be very comfortable.
-But if you have a high arch or need extra support you may want to look at the other options .
-The cushion in the Ghost is just enough to be considered a comfortable ride.
-Without being too heavy.
+I have a low to medium arch, and I found it to be very comfortable.
+But if you have a high arch or need extra support, you may want to look at other options.
+The cushion in the Ghost is just enough to be considered a comfortable ride without being too heavy.
 The shoes feel good on the feet, even just for standing.

-Now the Ghosts feel much more like a runner than the Dyad does on the feet.
+Now, the Ghosts feel much more like a runner than the Dyad does on the feet.
 The brand doesn’t list the spring or curvature, but they just feel like they want to cruise at a bit quicker pace once you start running.
 And this is where the Ghost shone for me.
-Logging bigger miles for a training run felt like a breeze and wouldn’t hesitate to use these for a half or full marathon distance.
-Where comfort, cushion, and pace matter.
+Logging bigger miles for a training run felt like a breeze, and I wouldn’t hesitate to use these for a half or full marathon distance where comfort, cushion, and pace matter.